| Jan Boerman

 within a composition to create 'music spaces' that take the listener into the

+unexplored areas between 'tone and noise'.
 In the 1960's Boerman developed a unique method of composition

 which featured concepts of timbre-movement and tone length proportion that are